 Dark urine is a common side effect of Metronidazole.
 It may be alarming, but it’s harmless and will clear up on its own after treatment.

 Still have questions?
-You can always message a Wisp doctor from your Patient Dashboard!
+You can always message a Wisp provider from your Patient Dashboard!
 You can also learn more about BV symptoms on our Learn page.
 Stay curious!

 Get BV Medication Online